sameelab/mutprediction-with-shape/README.md

 * Li, J. et al. Expanding the repertoire of DNA shape features for genome-scale studies of transcription factor binding. *Nucleic Acids Res 45*, 12877–12887 (2017).
 * Rao, S. et al. Systematic prediction of DNA shape changes due to CpG methylation explains epigenetic effects on protein–DNA binding. *Epigenetics & Chromatin 11*, 6 (2018).

-For all other usages pertinent to our work, we don't currently have citation information; please stay tuned as we submit our manuscript to bioRxiv:
+For all other usages pertinent to our work, our manuscript is currently under review.
+In the meantime, please cite the following submission in bioRxiv:

-* Liu, Z. & Samee, M. A. H. Mutation rate variations in the human genome are encoded in DNA shape. (pending)
+* Liu, Z. & Samee, M. A. H. Mutation rate variations in the human genome are encoded in DNA shape. *bioRxiv 2021.01.15.426837*. doi: https://doi.org/10.1101/2021.01.15.426837

 ## Contact